-Just two weeks after checking out of a Malibu drug and alcohol rehab facility, she was arrested again in July 2007 after a woman called Santa Monica police saying Lohan was trying to run her down with a car.
+Just two weeks after checking out of a Malibu drug and alcohol rehab facility, she was arrested again in July 2007 after a woman called Santa Monica police saying Lohan was trying to run her down in a car.

-A judge sentenced Lohan to three years' probation after she entered guilty and no-contest pleas to the charges.
+A judge sentenced Lohan to three years probation after she entered guilty and no contest pleas to the charges.

-Lohan's acting career, which started at age 10 on a soap opera, took off on the big screen a year later when she played identical twins in Disney's "The Parent Trap."
+Lohan's acting career, which started at age 10 on a soap opera, took off on the big screen a year later when she played both identical twins in Disney's "The Parent Trap."

 Since then, she has starred in at least a dozen movies, including "Georgia Rule" with Jane Fonda in 2007.

-CNN's KJ Matthews contributed to this report.
+CNN's Irving Last contributed to this report.